Celebrities Who Have Left a Gay Lifestyle

 Statement about not being gay any more:

-Missouri State Sen. Bob Dixon is running for governor and claims that childhood abuse and teenage confusion caused him to engage in gay relationships or a few years.
+Missouri State Sen. Bob Dixon claims that childhood abuse and teenage confusion caused him to engage in gay relationships for a few years.

 Dixon’s campaign issued a statement touting his faith in God and support for traditional marriage, while condemning any opponents who try to use his past against him.